-Australia is negotiating working holiday maker arrangements with a number of additional countries.
-Click for recent updates at the Department of Immigration.
+Australia is negotiating working holiday maker arrangements with a number of additional countries Click here.

 Position details vary depending on the needs of individual families; the norm for work hours is a range of 20-40 hours per week, usually with two days off per week.
 Usual salary range is approximately Aus $180 to $220 per week.